debnil001/Weather-Forecast-WebApp--Django-and-API/README.md

 # Weather-Forecast-WebApp--Django-and-API

-This webapplication is made with Django framework of Python.
-This project also use Weather API to fetch weather information of a particular city.
+This web application is made with Django framework of Python.
+This project also uses Weather API to fetch weather information of a particular city.
 To search a location's weather you just have to enter the city name and with the help of weather API Django will bring the Weather forecast of that city.

 # Website View